So you’ve decided it is time to create some separation between your work and personal life by getting a dedicated business number. Good for you!

 True support for global businesses

-With unlimited free calls and texts in the US and Canada, toll-free numbers, and the ability to establish a local presence no matter where you do business, we can truly support modern, global businesses.
+With free calls and texts to the US and Canada, toll-free numbers, and the ability to establish a local presence no matter where you do business, we can truly support modern, global businesses.
 You can also add on international calling and texting to any plan level.
 (Grasshopper doesn’t support international texting, and Google Voice is only available in a handful of countries.)

 Being able to record calls is important for training purposes and can give insight into past interactions with customers.
 (Grasshopper can’t do this.)